 If you have ever read the blog Agriculture Society and appreciated what you found there, I hope you will enjoy this brand new site.

-I am a mother, wife, vocalist and the author and owner of Agriculture Society.
+I am a follower of Yeshua, mother, wife, vocalist and the author and owner of Agriculture Society.
 I founded that site in 2006 to share with others what I was learning about natural alternatives in health.

 Over a decade later, I still have that same desire.
 I have founded this site as a way to share my knowledge and experience of teaching GAPS and healing foods workshops to those reading online.